truenas/documentation/content/SCALE/SCALETutorials/Network/ManagingGlobalConfig.md

 ---
-title: "Managing Global Configuration"
+title: "Managing Network Global Configurations"
 description: "This article provides instructions on configuring or managing global configuration settings."
-weight: 30
+weight: 20
 tags:
 - scalenetwork
-- scalestaticip
 ---

 {{< toc >}}

-Use the **Global Configuration Settings** screen to configure or manage general network settings like the default gateway, DNS servers, set DHCP to assign the IP address or to set a static IP address, add IP address aliases, and set up services to allow external communication.
+Use the **Global Configuration Settings** screen to manage existing general network settings like the default gateway, DNS servers, set DHCP to assign the IP address or to set a static IP address, add IP address aliases, and set up services to allow external communication.

 {{< hint danger >}}
 **Disruptive Change**